ChrisAndre/OR-ActEC/README.md

 **Sensor fuzzing**

 -- Planning on fuzzing sensor outputs to force us to account for noise.
-Previous teams add issues with this.
+Previous teams had issues with this.

 **Launch condition fuzzing**